 Commencement Guest FAQ

-We’re excited to celebrate with you at the SOJC’s Commencement Ceremony on June 17!
+We’re excited to celebrate with you at the SOJC’s Commencement Ceremony on Monday, June 15, 2026!
 You are an invaluable part of the SOJC community as we all come together to honor our graduates’ achievements and this momentous milestone in their lives.
-On this page, you'll find details about the SOJC Commencement ceremony's proceedings, what to expect on the big day, accommodation suggestions, and more.
+On this page, you'll find details about the SOJC Commencement Ceremony's proceedings, what to expect on the big day, accommodation suggestions, and more.

 Information for Graduating Students